Sphereon-Opensource/gx-agent/README.md

 ---

-__Warning: These packages still is in a very early development stage.
-Breaking changes without notice will happen at this point!__
+__Warning: These packages are in a very early development stage.
+Breaking changes without notice will occur at this point!__

 ---